Enhancing LLM Reasoning via Non-Human-Like Reasoning Path Preference Optimization: Experiments and Analysis

 \subsection{Analysis of Reward Model}

-To explore the impact of different reward models on CGPO, we adopt the process reward model proposed by Math-Shepherd \citep{wang-etal-2024-math} for comparison with ASPRM.
-The comparison results are presented in Table~\ref{tab:model_performance_on_diff_reward_model}.
+To explore the impact of different reward models on CGPO, we adopt the process reward model proposed by Math-Shepherd \citep{wang-etal-2024-math} and Qwen-2.5-Math-PRM\citep{prmlessons} for comparison with ASPRM.
+To completely eliminate the influence of the reward model, we additionally compare against a variant that samples by directly selecting the tokens with the highest and lowest logits among the top-$k$ candidates.

-When Math-Shepherd is used instead of ASPRM, the performance of CGPO-trained model declines, although it remains better than the base model.
-Even with a weaker PRM, CGPO still shows an improvement over the base model.
-This improvement stems from precise token-level rewards, underscoring the significance of fine-grained evaluation.
+The comparison results are presented in Table ~\ref{tab:model_performance_on_diff_reward_model}.
+When using Math-Shepherd or Qwen-2.5-Math-PRM as the reward model in CGPO, the trained models still outperform the base model.
+Without any reward model, training on reasoning paths sampled from the top-k tokens by logit scores still yields a modest gain over the base model.
+These results indicate that CGPO does not depend on a stronger reward model and that its improvements primarily come from exploring and optimizing non-human-like reasoning paths.
+The largest gains are observed with ASPRM, likely because its token-level discrimination supports more reliable selection of non-human-like paths.